bbauska/TUMx-DWAPNx/README.md

 the update and remove function, because you can easily generate mistakes within your data.

-So, we have seen two of the components of our example applications and in the next video we are going to discuss the missing component, which is the view.
-We decided to split these three components into the first two and the last component, which is the view, because sometimes you don&apos;t need the last component as already explained in previous videos.
+We have seen two of the components of our example applications and in the next lesson we are going to discuss the missing component, which is the view.
+We decided to split these three components into the first two and the last component, which is the view, because sometimes you don&apos;t need the last component as already explained in previous lesson.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch3-6">3.6 Views (5:54)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Welcome back to our videos on server-side JavaScript!
-In this video, we are going to see the last component that you need to build a complete application, which means an application, which has also a view component.
+Welcome back to our lesson on server-side JavaScript!
+In this lesson (3.6), we are going to see the last component that you need to build a complete application, which means an application, which has also a view component.